keyonvafa/indigo/_posts/2017-03-10-ideal-points.md

 where $$\sigma(\cdot)$$ is some sigmoidal function, such as the inverse-logit or the standard normal CDF.
 If a senator didn't vote on a particular bill, this data is considered missing at random.

-Inference requires learning the vectors $$X, B$$, and $$D$$.
+Inference requires learning the vectors $$X, B$$, and $$A$$.
 I took a Bayesian approach and put (independent) normal priors on each variable.
 I then used an EM algorithm derived by <a href='http://imai.princeton.edu/research/files/fastideal.pdf'>Kosuke Imai et al</a>.
 The E-Step and M-Step are described in full detail in the paper, and I followed their setup, except I removed Senators with less than 50 votes, and I stopped after 500 iterations.

 All my code is available <a href='https://github.com/keyonvafa/ideal-point-blog'>here</a>.